California “Aggravated Battery” Laws | Penal Code 243(d) PC

 - Bob was in a bar arguing with another patron.
 Bob punched the patron in the face.
 When police arrived, the patron said he was suffering from a headache.
 Bob was arrested for aggravated battery.
 Here, the patron’s injury might not be sufficient for aggravated battery charges because the level of injury was only minor.
 However, if it can be determined that the patron’s headache was actually a concussion, then Bob can be charged with aggravated battery.

 What Are The Related Offenses?

 - Domestic Battery | Penal Code 243(e)(1) PC

 - Inflicting Corporal Injury | Penal Code 273.5 PC

 - Assault with a Deadly Weapon | Penal Code 245(a)(1) PC

-If you have been charged or are under investigation for penal code 243(d) pc, then contact our office today to schedule a risk free confidential consultation.
+If you have been charged or are under investigation for penal code 243(d) pc, then contact our office today to schedule a risk-free confidential consultation.
 Let an experienced and reputable Newport Beach criminal defense attorney.
-Early intervention by a reputable defense lawyer can mean the difference of receiving a state prison sentence or having your case rejected entirely from prosecution.
+Early intervention by a reputable defense lawyer can mean the difference between receiving a state prison sentence or having your case rejected entirely from prosecution.

 Penal Code 243(d) – “When a battery is committed against any person and serious bodily injury is inflicted on the person, the battery is punishable by imprisonment in a county jail not exceeding one year or imprisonment pursuant to subdivision (h) of Section 1170 for two, three, or four years.”